justintoo/blog.justintoo.com/_drafts/2017-01-17-the-ideation-of-we-church.md

   - missional movement
 ---

-Outlines an alternative to the program church model that is focused on the projects and passions of the congregants
+WE offer an alternative to the program church model that is focused on the projects and passions of God's people.

 Reggie McNeal the Missional Leadership Specialist for Leadership Network